Gavriil1/CI_PP4_TD/README.md

 ### Logo & Navigation
-- Shows logo designed for a to-do list
+- Shows logo designed for a to-do list.
-- Responsive across various screen sizes
+- Responsive across various screen sizes.
-- Transforms into hamburger menu on smaller screens
+- Transforms into hamburger menu on smaller screens.
-- Shows active user
+- Shows active user.
-- Provides access to all available pages directly from the current page
+- Provides access to all available pages directly from the current page.

 <details><summary>See feature images</summary>